M.Ed. in Teaching, Learning, and Assessment

 NLU offers classes and support for master's candidates also looking to earn National Board Certification (NBC).
 Please consult this list of classes for details on available NBC requirements and electives.
 For more information on NBC credit and support at NLU, please contact Suzanne Martinez at firstname.lastname@example.org or 847-947-5118.

-All applicants must meet NLU's general admission requirements. refer to the appropriate Application Checklist available online at www.nl.edu/applyonline
+All applicants must meet NLU’s general admission requirements as well as the requirements specific to the M.Ed. in Teaching, Learning and Assessment degree program.
+Refer to the appropriate application checklist available online at www.nl.edu/applyonline.